Ancient History with a Foundation Year, BA (Hons)

 Your Ancient History with a Foundation Year Experience

-During your Foundation Year, you will learn the key skills you’ll need to make your degree a success while developing knowledge of your subject area and how it relates to the humanities and social sciences.
+During your Foundation Year, you will learn the key skills you’ll need to make your degree a success, while developing knowledge in relation to ancient history.
+You will then start the BA course in your second year, with varied and flexible course content that enables you to shape your degree to your own interests.

 Ancient History with a Foundation Year Employment Opportunities